Best Scuba Diving Destinations in the Caribbean

 This is a Dutch island that is right in the middle of the sea stretch between Trinidad and the Dominican Republic.
 It has an exotic 300-foot long artificial reef known as the Charles L. Brown.
 Despite its small size, the island has an airport and you can charter a flight directly or take the ferry there.
 It is great for adults or groups of people looking to go scuba diving.

-The Cayman Islands is a group of three islands, Grand Cayman, Cayman Brac and Little Cayman that are located a little south of Cuba.
-They are thriving with reefs that support a resident population of sharks and a variety of underwater attractions.
-They offer record-setting visibility undersea along with a variety of diving attractions including the wreck of the USS Kittiwake.
+The Cayman Islands is a group of three islands, Grand Cayman, Cayman Brac, and Little Cayman that are located a little south of Cuba.
+They are thriving with reefs that support a resident population of sharks and a variety of underwater attractions (are sharks attracted to the color yellow?).
+They offer record-setting visibility undersea along with a variety of diving attractions including the wreck of the USS Kittiwake (have a look at diving the wreck of the HMHS Britannic in Greece!).

 What Gear Do You Need for Diving in the Caribbean?